Vieques: An Astonishing Puerto Rican Island

 WHERE TO STAY

 Bravo Beach Hotel – Sleek and modern yet simultaneously warm and welcoming, this boutique hotel is located directly on the ocean on the island’s north shore.
-The property consists of 8 units, one two-bedroom villa, an onsite restaurant, bar and two pools.
-The décor is decidedly South Beach chic with rooms featuring A/C, flat screen TVs, iPod docks, Playstations and platform beds.
+The property consists of 8 units, one two-bedroom villa, an onsite restaurant, a bar, and two pools.
+The décor is decidedly South Beach chic with rooms featuring A/C, flat-screen TVs, iPod docks, Playstations and platform beds.

 Evamer – Situated on a sloping hillside directly above the beach on the north shore of Vieques, this collection of 4 private villas and two studios has one of the most idyllic settings of any lodging facility on Vieques.
 Guests can relax by the small but perfectly-situated pool or take the private staircase down to the beach.